Specialties: Web Sites

 and delivered visual presentation of recommendations to stakeholders.

-- Edited categories of questions & answers in areas of Recreation
+- For the Answerbag Q&Q site, edited categories of questions & answers in areas of Recreation

 & Sports, Electronics, Finance, Legal, Business & Careers, Animals,